 Program: Northwestern University College Preparation Program for High School Students: Evanston, Illinois Description: The College Prep Program allows high school students to experience college life at Northwestern University in the summer.
 Take undergraduate courses for college credit, or enroll in an intensive noncredit InFocus seminar, all taught by Northwestern faculty.
 Choose from more than 300 courses in virtually every academic discipline.
 Course credit earned in the College Prep Program can be transferred to undergraduate programs at many other universities.
 Courses are flexibly scheduled, ranging from three-week intensive courses in science and languages, and four to six weeks for most other offerings.
 InFocus Seminars are designed to expose you to today’s important topics and the best of Northwestern’s faculty, but without the time commitment and cost of enrolling in a college credit course.
 These two-week noncredit seminars are structured like a college seminar course.
 International high school students have the option of enrolling in EducationUSA Academy, an intensive three-week program in English language study.
 Northwestern faculty will lead all seminars through discussion, reading and project work.
 Participants: Students who have completed their junior year of high school by the date the program begins.
 Program website: Northwestern College Prep Program

 Program: The Ohio State University College of Veterinary Medicine Buckeye Vet Prep Camp: Columbus, Ohio Description: Buckeye Vet Prep camp is a five day camp that give participants an opportunity to learn about veterinary medicine through seminars, hands-on labs, field trips, demonstrations and workshops at one of the premier veterinary schools in the country.
 If you love science, animals and people then you don’t want to miss this opportunity to explore the diverse career options in veterinary medicine.
 Participants: High school students.
 Program website: Buckeye Vet Prep Summer Camp

-Program: The Engineering Summer Academy at Penn for High School Students: Philadelphia, Pennsylvania Description: The School of Engineering at the University of Pennsylvania offers a unique summer opportunity for a selective group of motivated and talented high school teens.
+Program: University of Pennsylvania – The Engineering Summer Academy at Penn for High School Students: Philadelphia, Pennsylvania Description: The School of Engineering at the University of Pennsylvania offers a unique summer opportunity for a selective group of motivated and talented high school teens.
 Experience rigorous and challenging college-level studies at our high-tech, ivy-league program in the heart of Philadelphia!